Capture and Stability of Resonant Planet Pairs in Turbulent Disk: Model

 \subsection{Smooth migration torque}

 Following Paper I, the dissipative effect of the planet-disk interaction in a $2$D laminar disk can be parameterized as \citep{Teyssandier2014, Ataiee&Kely2021, Pichierri2023}

 where the orbital elements $L$, $a$, $e$, denote the angular momentum, semi-major axis and eccentricity, $\tau_{\rm m}$, $\tau_{\rm a}$ and $\tau_{\rm e}$ represent the damping timescales for orbital angular momentum, semi-major axis and eccentricity, respectively.
+While $\tau_{\rm a}$ is a derived quantity, our formalism strictly treats $\tau_{\rm m}$ and $\tau_{\rm e}$ as the two independent input parameters.
 The accelerations for angular momentum and eccentricity damping are given by \citep{Papaloizou2000, Cresswell2006, Cresswell2008}

 where $\textbf{v}$ and $\textbf{r}$ are the planet's velocity and radius vectors.